Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 2. Bean appearance: uniformity, intactness, color, surface structure

-3. Odor: description of the most important and noticeable aspects
+3. Aroma: description of the most important and noticeable aspects

 4. Taste & acidity: mildness vs boldness, overtness and singularity